yegor256/blog/_drafts/xembly-intro.md

  * apply a parametrized XSL stylesheet;
  * apply XQuery small script to make changes

 All of these methods have their own drawbacks.
-However, all of have one particular problem in common &mdash; they are very verbose.
-With each of the above methods, you need at least a page of code to perform this simple operation.
+However, all of them have one particular problem in common &mdash; they are very verbose.
+With each of the above methods, you need at least a page of code to perform this rather simple operation.
 Furthermore,  if the logic of the operation becomes more complex, the amount of needed code grows much faster than you may expect.

 Simply put, XML lacks a tool for primitive data manipulations within a document.
-Perhaps this shortcoming is what makes XML unpopular with some coders.
+Perhaps, it is this shortcoming that makes XML unpopular with some.

 Anyway, here is a tool I created a few month ago: [Xembly](http://www.xembly.org).
 It is an imperative language with a few simple directives and resembles [Assembly](http://en.wikipedia.org/wiki/Assembly_language)